 A Bio-Environment for Future Scientists of the World

-As science-related programs continue to flourish at Kent State Stark, the new Sciences Building, which begins construction in Fall 2013, will play a critical role in providing the necessary resources to enhance student experiences and to attract the brightest scientific minds to Stark County.
+As science-related programs continue to flourish at Kent State Stark, the new Sciences Building, which began construction in Spring 2014, will play a critical role in providing the necessary resources to enhance student experiences and to attract the brightest scientific minds to Stark County.
 Jeffrey Carr Construction, of Massillon, was appointed to construct the building, which was designed by the Columbus-based architecture firm, Baxter Hodell Donnelly Preston Inc.

 Features of this $17 million project include:

 - Teaching gardens and an outdoor classroom.

 - Additional lab space with contemporary designs to promote active learning in the sciences and allow each specialty to have its own laboratory and equipment, enhancing student learning and safety.

 - Research space for students to gain experiential learning through collaborative research with faculty.

 - Eco-friendly building features science displays to inform and engage students in all disciplines while also encouraging environmental responsibility.

 - Expanded nursing simulation labs to prepare students for the clinical setting through practice and observation.

 - Additional computer labs to benefit a variety of majors in science, communication, business and computer science.

 This building will anchor the sciences at the campus and provide a platform for increased student research through hands-on education and active learning.
 The space is designed to meet current and future student demands and expectations.